Save Cars

 Userflowing the experience

-Mapping out the experience as a user flow helped identify all the new elements, views, and how they would connect.
-I created three versions (small, medium, and large) with each adding an additional layer of complexity.
+Mapping out the experience helped identify all the new elements, views, and how they would connect.
+I created three user flows (small, medium, and large) with each adding an additional layer of complexity.

 Hi-Fi Variations